jonmccull/digital-garden/_notes/vivaldi.md

 title: Vivaldi
 permalink: /vivaldi/
 image: /assets/10-Vivaldi-Web-Panel.png
+excerpt: Vivaldi is building a browser that's unabashedly geeky.
+It's powerful, personal and flexible.
+A browser that adapts to you, not the other way around.
 ---

-Vivaldi is building a browser that's powerful, personal and flexible.
+Vivaldi is building a browser that's unabashedly geeky.
+It's powerful, personal and flexible.
 A browser that adapts to you, not the other way around.

 ![Vivaldi Browser](/assets/10-Vivaldi-Web-Panel.webp)